zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 ## Planning for Feature Changes

-New DXP versions can deprecate features, move features into maintenance mode, or remove features.
+New DXP versions can deprecate (but keep present) features, remove features, or [move features into maintenance mode](./99-features-in-maintenance-mode.md).
 The [DXP 7.2 deprecation handling instructions](./98-handling-deprecations-in-liferay-dxp-7-2.md) explain the ramifications so you can develop plans for adapting to them.

 ## Upgrading Custom Code and Plugins